Ford Assembly Plant

 Architectural Marvel: Design and Functionality

-The Richmond Assembly Plant was not just a symbol of industrial might but also an architectural marvel.
+The Richmond Assembly Plant was both a symbol of industrial strength and a showcase of architectural innovation.
 Covering nearly 500,000 square feet, the plant consisted of multiple sections, including a two-story main assembly area, a single-story section, a craneway, a boiler house, and a shed canopy over the railroad track.
 The design facilitated an efficient flow of materials and assembly processes.

 Raw materials and unassembled parts arrived by ship or railroad, entering the plant through the pier and craneway at the south end or the railroad spur along the east side.
 Inside, cranes and conveyors moved parts to storage locations, while sub-assembly lines fabricated components like engines and wheels.
 These sub-assemblies and other parts converged on the final assembly line, where frames became chassis, and chassis became fully assembled cars.
 The finished vehicles emerged adjacent to the plant's showrooms, ready for display, storage, or distribution.